-- Turn radio on by turning volume knob on the top. - Go to Channel 1-4 for the Estates Team. - The talk button is located on the side of the radio and must be pressed and held in to talk and released to receive. - Make contact with the member of staff in the front office Channel 5 letting them know you are about to use the pool. - In an emergency contact the front office Channel 5 by pushing the talk button and giving a clear message that you need assistance. - When you have finished using the pool contact the front office to inform them that the pool is clear.
+- Make contact with the Front office (5) letting them that know you are about to use the pool.
+(Turn radio on by turning volume knob on the top.
+Go to channel 5 for the Front Office.
+The talk button is located on the side of the radio and must be pressed and held in to talk and released to receive). - When you have finished using the pool, make contact with the Front Office to inform them that the pool is clear.